 If you want a reminder about measuring properly, here’s a quick form you can download and fill out when comparing specific microwave models for your unique kitchen space.
 Remember that microwave hoods must be at least 30 inches from the bottom of your cabinets in most setups.
 You should also spend some time studying your wiring and venting requirements – these can differ based on oven systems, and you don’t want to be caught by surprise with an electrical project or a fan system that doesn’t work in your kitchen.

 Today’s popular microwave brands include Panasonic, GE, Sharp, Whirlpool, LG and Samsung.
 These companies make many of the popular overtherange microwaves and convection microwaves that are in homes today like the LG lmv2031st, LG lmhm2237st, (the LG lmv2031st is a favorite) the GE jvm7195sfss, GE pvm9005sjss, the Frigidaire fgmv176ntf, Sharp r1514, the Sharp r1874t, GE jvm3160rfss.
 The GE jvm7195sfss is another very in demand model, but these are all outstanding.

-When it is time to buy your over the range microwave instead of a countertop microwave for your modern kitchen, make sure that you check price on Amazon and go over this buying guide so that all of your bases are covered.
+When it is time to buy your over the range microwave instead of shopping for countertop microwaves for your modern kitchen, make sure that you check price on Amazon of Best Buy and go over this buying guide so that all of your bases are covered.

 Also why not check out: